- Internship Program

 3. Share these with your faculty sponsor and get their input.

 4. Fill out the Online Learning Contract/Internship Agreement.
-Wait for the hard copy to be emailed to you (within one business day.)
-Once you have a hard copy, get signatures and buy-in from all parties.
+Wait for the printable version to be emailed to you (within one business day.)
+Once you have a printable version, get signatures and buy-in from all parties.

 5. Bring the completed contract and other required forms to the Internship Program office for approval, prior to going to the Registrar.